API Reference

 -

-Tuple[float, ndarray]
+tuple[float, ndarray]

 –Tuple containing: - float: Total coincidence probability (sum of all JSI values). - np.ndarray: 2D array representing the joint spectral intensity after interference.